Coma-Web-Development/zabbix-website-monitor/README.md

 # Hosts list file

-You have to create two files.

-1. The "URL hosts list" that contain all sites to be monitored, one by line.
-2. The directory with files that contain the files with the URL to download the "URL host list".
-It will be called "Host list files".
+You have to create on dir and include in this dir one or more files with a list of hosts to be monitored.
+Every file must list one host per line and you must follow the standard below.

 **The "URL hosts list" standard:**
 ```bash